liyangau/redis-demo/README.md

 - `make redis-replication`
 - `make redis-replication-ssl`

 You can use one of these two commands to start a valkey replication.
-The master container is `redis-demo` and the number of slaves is definied with **REDIS_REPLICATION_SLAVES_NUMBER** variable.
+The master container is `redis-demo` and the number of slaves is definied with **VALKEY_REPLICATION_SLAVES_NUMBER** variable.
 By default this script create 3 slaves.

 #### Redis Sentinel